sidtronics/sync-yt/README.md

 + Two different playlist can share same `name` attribute to sync both playlists in a single folder.

-+ You can skip installation of ffmpeg but it is highly recommended especially if you are using `convert_to_audio` option.
++ You can skip installation of FFmpeg but it is highly recommended especially if you are using `convert_to_audio` option.